 More than three million people have anemia in the United States alone, which confirms this is a very common condition.
-This causes people to experience constant fatigue, headaches, pallor, muscle weakness and, in some cases, depression and memory loss.
+It causes people to experience constant fatigue, headaches, pallor, muscle weakness and, in some cases, depression and memory loss.
 However, there are many different types of anemia, and they are classified depending on their causes and the exact effect they have on blood composition.

 Types of Anemia

-Anemia can be genetic (like sickle cell, thalassemia, or pernicious anemia), or caused by either malabsorption issues (such as most cases of megaloblastic anemia, where surgery or certain medications inhibit the synthesis and storage of vitamins B12 and folic acid) or nutritional deficiencies, when it is most commonly related to the lack of vitamins and minerals in the diet, particularly iron and vitamin B12.
+Anemia can be genetic (like sickle cell, thalassemia, or pernicious anemia), caused by malabsorption issues (such as most cases of megaloblastic anemia, where surgery or certain medications inhibit the synthesis and storage of vitamins B12 and folic acid), or triggered by nutritional deficiencies (most commonly related to the lack of vitamins and minerals in the diet, particularly iron and vitamin B12).
 Also known as cobalamin, vitamin B12 is found abundantly in meats, dairy, and eggs.

 Since there are no reliable plant sources for vitamin B12, vegetarians and vegans are strongly advised to take supplements.

 On the other hand, iron deficiency is a much more common cause of anemia.
 Iron can be found in meat and liver as well as nuts and dark-green leafy vegetables, and it is a mineral vital for the production of hemoglobin (a protein stored in the red blood cells that transport oxygen around the body).
 Many things, like prolonged dieting, famine, a recent surgery, an accident, or chronically heavy menstrual periods can negatively affect hemoglobin production.

-Also known as stinging nettle, this is an herb with a very high iron content, but what makes it even more valuable is the presence of vitamins A (retinol), B group, C (ascorbic acid), and K, which improve iron absorption in the body.
+Also known as stinging nettle, this herb is very high in iron.
+However, what makes it even more valuable is the presence of vitamins A (retinol), B group, C (ascorbic acid), and K, all of which improve iron absorption in the body.
 Consuming nettle for anemia recovery is not only beneficial, but also very easy.
-It can be taken as a tonic, tea, and supplement or used in the same way as spinach, another leafy green vegetable with good amounts of iron, to prepare pesto sauce and salads.
+It can be taken as a tonic, tea, and supplement or used in the same way as iron-rich spinach to prepare pesto sauce and salads.